geerteltink/geert.elt.ink/src/notes/2015-12-12-setup-doctrine-for-zend-expressive.md

 ## The cache factory

 The cache factory is a separate factory so you can use it for other purposes as well.
 For this example a Redis cache driver is used.
-You can easily create your own factory for other supported cache drivers.
+You can create your own factory for other supported cache drivers.

 ```php
 <?php // src/App/Container/DoctrineRedisCacheFactory.php